FAQ

 Do I need to book my own flights?

-Yes - airfares to and from the destination port are not included in the cruise fare.
-(Unless otherwise stated within the itinerary details) However, at the time of booking our reservations staff will be able to advise on the best routes, timings and hotel options for your specific trip.
+Yes, you need to book your own flights to and from the destination port.
+Unless otherwise stated within the itinerary details, these airfares aren’t included in the cruise fare.
+When you book your trip, our reservations staff will be able to advise you on the best routes, timings and hotel options for your travels.

 What else is included in the cruise fare?

-At Swan Hellenic, we want to ensure your experience with us is an effortless experience, leaving you to make the most from your expedition cruise, which is why we have included the following within your cruise fare:
+At Swan Hellenic, we aim to make your time with us an effortless experience, so you can make the most of your expedition cruise.
+With this in mind, we include the following within your cruise fare:

 • Group return transfers from the airport to the cruise port (via our included accommodation where applicable)